lpjiang97/SimpleDB/README.md

 *   For each consumer type of operator, you need to associate an input buffer with that operator.
 The reason is that the system will accumulate all incoming tuples into a set of buffers.
 We need to then link each buffer to the appropriate consumer operator. (_Hint_: check the declaration of the data structure `inBuffer` in class `Worker`.
 Use the operator ID to find the right buffer in this data structure.)

 The `executeQuery` method does the real query execution.
 This method uses a separate thread to execute the query.
 Complete the implementation of `WorkingThread.run` by adding code to execute the query. (_Hint_: The root of a query plan is always a `CollectProducer`.)

+Finally, the `start` method starts the working thread at the worker.

 #### Exercise 1